The Governing Council has the ultimate responsibility for the strategy of the John Innes Centre.

 After post-doctoral research at Indiana University, she returned to the UK and took up a lectureship at the University of York (1994), where she worked until moving to the new Sainsbury Laboratory in 2011.

-Professor Colin Kleanthous works in the Department of Biochemistry, University of Oxford.
+Jane Langdale is Professor of Plant Development in the Department of Plant Sciences at the University of Oxford.